-The C. Henry Smith Trust directors: Jim Harder, representing Bluffton University; John J. Smith, representing the Smith family; and James Histand, representing Goshen College; announce the 40th annual C. Henry Smith Peace Lecture.
+The C. Henry Smith Trust directors: Jim Harder, representing Bluffton University; John J. Smith, representing the Smith family; and Deanna Risser, representing Goshen College; announce the 44th annual C. Henry Smith Peace Lecture.
 A committee composed of the directors of peace studies and academic deans of Goshen College and Bluffton University will select a scholar to prepare and present a peace lecture in the colleges and churches.
 C. Henry Smith, the distinguished Mennonite historian, gave priority in his will to maintaining and strengthening the peace witness in Mennonite churches.

 Nature of project

 The C. Henry Smith Peace Lectureship is interpreted broadly to include related media through which the peace witness can be communicated - such as drama, story and visual art as well as a more formal lecture.
 Each lecture will be presented publicly at Bluffton University and Goshen College.
 Insofar as is possible, lecturers are encouraged to present the lecture in churches and at other colleges.
 The lectureship should, whenever possible, highlight a distinctive Anabaptist peace perspective.

 The peace lectureship provides an opportunity for faculty members of Mennonite-related colleges, and Mennonites teaching at other colleges, to strengthen their resources for teaching peace.
 Because of C. Henry Smith's long association with Goshen College and Bluffton University and his special consideration of these two institutions in establishment of the trust, faculty member proposals from Goshen and Bluffton will receive priority.
 We are looking for creativity in research and presentations that will convey peace from a distinctive Anabaptist perspective and strengthen the peace witness of the Mennonite Churches.